 We downloaded the metadata listing the contents of these datasets, to confirm firstly that they had data in them, and secondly that it did not consist of only pdf or doc files.
 In cases where a list of metadata was not available via the Dataverse API, we scraped the html of the dataset entry and searched for text confirming the presence of data files;

-We used regular expressions to extract from the full text papers references to “replication data,” “replication materials,” “supplementary files” and similar terms, then searched in the surrounding text for any corresponding URLs or mentions of author websites;
+We used regular expressions to extract from the full text papers references to “replication data,” “replication materials,” “supplementary files” and similar terms, then searched in the surrounding text for any corresponding URLs or mentions of author personal websites or other repositories.
+We validated these results by exporting various combination of string matches with the above terms to Excel files, where we examined them in tabular format and validated their relevance.
+Given that replication and supplementary material stored on personal websites is not of the same order as material on the Dataverse and similar repositories, these results are recorded in the appendix under the rubric of ‘precarious data’;

-We searched all of the full text papers for references to other repositories, including Figshare, Dryad, and Code Ocean.
+We searched all of the full text papers for references to other repositories, including Figshare, Dryad, and Code Ocean, using regular expressions, where the surrounding text contained a URL fragment;

 As additional validation for DA-RT signatory journals specifically, we downloaded the html file corresponding to each article and/or the html file hosting supplemental material (n=2,284), then extracted all code and data-related file extensions to establish their open data status.